 It is always wise to have a first aid kit with you on your travels.
-A lot of people will spend a good deal of time in their cars so it makes sense to keep some first aid supplies in your car should you ever need it.
+A lot of people will spend a good deal of time in their cars so it makes sense to keep some first aid supplies in your car should you ever need them.
 The Real Survivalists has put together a list of 10 items you might want to include in your car first aid kit.

 Item 1 – Israeli Dressing Bandage